kjolley/BIGSdb/README.txt

-v1.28.1: *Update ITOL plugin to support API key needed due to the change in
+v1.29.0: *New options for curators to modify how submission notifications are
-          subscription model at https://itol.embl.de/.
+          received - digest mode and ability to mark holiday absence. v1.28.1: *Update ITOL plugin to support API key needed due to the change in subscription model at https://itol.embl.de/.
          *Extract new allele sequence if found during query with option to